jjaruna/autoTranscriptGUI/README.md

 - Languages such as: English, Chinese, Japanese, Korean.
 - Local audio/video files
 - Subtitle translation to English
-- OpenAI API (for higher quality translations)
+- OpenAI API (for higher quality translations) NOT AVAILABLE

 ---